chriskrycho/v4.chriskrycho.com/2014/the-nature-of-justification-redux.txt

 Category: theology
 Tags: M. Div., SEBTS
 Title: The Nature of Justification (redux)
-Description: Justification is one of the essential elements of our salvation, and while it is not less than judicial right standing before God, it is more&mdash;much more.
+Summary: Justification is one of the essential elements of our salvation, and while it is not less than judicial right standing before God, it is more&mdash;much more.
 Template: formats/class

 Put most simply, to be justified is to be *right* with God---to be "righteous".